Madesh3/MindSpace/README.md

 # What's next for Mind Space

 Next for MindSpace, we're developing a mobile app for greater accessibility and adding a mental health resource hub to support students.
 We plan to expand the platform beyond schools to universities and even workplaces, increasing its impact on well-being across different environments.
+We also plan to optimize our application.
+The files are currently organized to simply work.
+We want to work on authentication protocols, api secruities and introducing colours that will not dictate/have an effect while aswering the questions.